imsazzad/curry_wholesaler/Readme.md

 ### top-level directory layout

     .
-    ├── app                     # all the source code to run the curry wholesaler ├── data                    # sample input data
-    ├── docs                    # Documentation details about the main algorithm ├── test                    # unit tests folder
+    ├── app                     # this module has all the source code to run the curry wholesaler ├── data                    # this folder has sample input data ├── docs                    # this folder has documentation details about the main algorithm ├── test                    # unit tests folder
     ├── venv                    # python and dependencies
     ├── .gitignore              # gitignore